-The August issue of Business North Carolina has valuable information for employers from labor and employment attorneys Xavier Lightfoot and Devon Williams.
+The August issue of Business North Carolina has valuable information for employers from labor and employment attorneys X. Lightfoot and Devon Williams.

 They wrote an article for the magazine explaining the Supreme Court's narrowing ruling in the Bostock v.
 Clayton County, Georgia case that expanded Title VII protections to individuals who are discriminated against in the workplace based on their sexual orientation or gender identity.
 They also addressed what the June 15, 2020 decision did not cover, noting that "While most agree that SCOTUS's decision in Bostock represents a significant win for the LGBTQ+ community, further examination of the opinion reveals that it is not as broad-sweeping as initially thought."